-As stated in DHS 107.36(1)(h), Wis.
+As stated in DHS (Department of Health Services) 107.36(1)(h), Wis.
 Admin.
 Code, Wisconsin Medicaid will not reimburse SMVs (specialized medical vehicles) for transporting a child to school or another location to receive IEP (Individual Education Program) medical services when that transportation is in the child's IEP.